-Freelance tax compliance — a little different from the other side
+Freelance taxes — a little different from the other side

-There are a few key items you need to understand, especially if you have recently transitioned from the standard 9-5.
-One of the most immediate changes you will notice in your freelance tax responsibility is that you now have what is called a “self-employment tax.”
-This accounts for both your social security and medicare taxes, which would have come out of your paycheck in an office job.
+You need to understand a few important points about your current tax situation — especially if you’ve recently transitioned from the standard 9-5.
+One of the most immediate changes you will notice in your freelance tax responsibilities is that you now have what is called a “self-employment tax.”
+This accounts for both your social security and medicare taxes — which would have been withheld from your regular paychecks in an “employed” office job.

-Nothing new or crazy there, but the unfortunate difference in this case is that the portion of these taxes an employer is required to cover now falls on your shoulders.
-The 7.65 percent that would have normally been your share is now doubled to 15.3 percent.
+Nothing new or crazy there, but the major difference now is that the portion of these taxes that employers are required to cover currently falls on your shoulders.
+The 7.65% that would have been your share to pay is now doubled to 15.3%.

-Let’s just say as independents we find ourselves a little more preoccupied with our civic responsibilities.
-This in many cases is due to the estimated tax, which is the freelancer’s equivalent to income tax.
+As independents, we find ourselves a little more preoccupied with our civic responsibilities than our W-2 peers.
+This in part is due to the estimated tax, which is the freelancer’s equivalent of income tax.

-When it comes to freelance tax responsibilities many clients can be a little … how should we say this … “lax.”
-Don’t let laissez-faire tax compliance jeopardize your bank account and mental health!
+When it comes to managing tax duties for freelancers many clients can be a little … how should we say this … “lax.”
+Don’t let laissez-faire tax compliance jeopardize your bank account and mental health.
 And do not just assume your clients got everything right — you can be held accountable for their errors.
-Be extremely vigilant and work with a professional.

 Every receipt, every check, every client 1099 and beyond: hang on to them and keep them well organized!